JadingTsunami/giffy/README.md

 The **WIDTH** of your display will be the most troublesome part.
 Narrow displays (&le;32px) will be the easiest to work with, but you can create any size within the limits.

+**Strict vanilla** has a limit of 64 scrolling linedefs, which means your display must be &le;64px wide, and you must not have any other scrolling walls in your map.
+This is not an issue for most ports and is of course no problem for "limit-removing vanilla."

 # Pre-requisites

 * Python3